THE STORY SO FAR

 SUPPORT THE LEASH-FREE SOUTH SHORE VET DOG ZONE

-The Generations Active Park Off-Leash Committee is continuing fundraising with the goal of opening Phase 1A of the South Shore Vet Dog Zone off-leash dog park.
-In addition to name rights, the committee has also begin the process of selling stainless steel dog bones, which will be engraved in honour of your pets.
+The Generations Active Park Off-Leash Committee is still accepting support for the off-leash dog park.
+In addition to name rights, the committee has sold stainless steel dog bones, which will be engraved in honour of your pets.

 These bones will be affixed permanently to the fencing around the park and seve as a long-term, special dedication to your pet, while providing much needed funds to open the park.